Posts Tagged ‘geek’

 Securing Dropbox

 As I mentioned recently, Dropbox is awesome.
 When using it, however, it’s important to think about security.
+The dropbox guys lock up your data nice and tight – but they hold the keys.

 Think of it this way: You’re on a cruise ship, and you have a priceless diamond tiara (don’t we all?).
 You know it’ll be much safer in the ship’s vault than in your cabin.
 The ship’s purser is only too happy to watch over your valuables in their very strong safe.
 Now you can rest easy.

-Except… there’s someone else who can open the vault.
+Except… there’s someone besides you who can open the vault.
 What if the government serves the purser with a warrant (or some other constitutionally-questionable writ) and takes your tiara?
 What if someone fools the purser into handing over your tiara?
 For most things, trusting the purser is fine, but that tiara is really something special.
 What you need, then, is a special box with a really strong lock.
 You give the purser the box and neither he nor anyone else can even see what’s inside, and you can make it a really strong box, so even if the purser hands over the keys to his vault, your stuff is still safe.

 The same principle applies with Dropbox.
 It’s really convenient and pretty darn secure, but someone else is holding the keys.
 For most things, like my writing, no further security is necessary.
 Yet I have a few files that I don’t want to leave to someone else to protect, but I still want the convenience and data backup Dropbox provides.
 On my mac I’ve set up a very simple system that allows me to see my most secret files whenever I need to on any of my machines, but protects them from prying eyes.
 It’s actually pretty simple, and there’s almost certainly a direct analog on Windows.